drdjekyl/P3/README.md

 Context/Scenario: "Santé publique France" agency has launched a call for projects to find innovative ideas for applications related to food.
 You wish to participate and propose an idea for an application.

-Problem: 24% of GHG comes from food production
+Problem: Find origin of healthy and low carbon food products

 Methods:
 1. Clean the dataset (outlier identification, NA ratio)